On the convergence of FK-Ising Percolation to SLE$(16/3, 16/3-6)$: Preliminaries

-In the above, we have defined the exploration path with Dobrushin boundary conditions.
-Next, we will introduce the exploration path with wired boundary conditions.
-Consider a configuration in $\Omega$ with wired boundary conditions and draw its loop representation on $\Omega^{\diamond}$.
+In the above, we have defined the exploration path with Dobrushin boundary condition.
+Next, we will introduce the exploration path with wired boundary condition.
+Consider a configuration in $\Omega$ with wired boundary condition and draw its loop representation on $\Omega^{\diamond}$.
 Construct the exploration path from $a^{\diamond}$ to $b^{\diamond}$ as follows.
 Starting from $a^{\diamond}$, cut open the loop next to $a$ and follow the loop clockwise until one of the following two cases happens: (1) the path reaches the target; (2) the path arrives at a point which is disconnected from the target.
-If case~(1) happens, the path stops.
-If case~(2) happens, cut open the loops next to the current position and follow the new loop clockwise until one of the two cases happens, and repeat the same strategy.
+If case (1) happens, the path stops.
+If case (2) happens, cut open the loop nearest to the current position and follow the new loop clockwise until one of the two cases happens, and repeat the same strategy.
 Continue in this way until the path reaches $b^{\diamond}$.
+Note that the exploration path continues so that it is not disconnected from the target and that primal cluster is on the left and dual cluster is on the right as long as it is possible.
+When it is not possible, the path continues so that dual cluster is on the right.
 See Fig.~\ref{fig::fkinterface_wired}.